ignacio108/CVE_Management_Service/README.md

 # CVE_Management_Service
-Application to manage the vulnerabilities from the NVD realted to networking devices
+Application to manage the vulnerabilities from the NVD related to networking devices

 The main objective of this proyect will be to improve the IT hardening process related to the software